robertolrodriguez/MQTT-Arduino-Raspberry/Readme.md

 # MQTT-Arduino-Raspberry
 make IOT with Arduino,Raspberry. use MQTT

-by Nam Ki Hyun, sophomore , start project on 16/03/11.
+By Nam Ki Hyun, sophomore , start project on 16/03/11.

 #1. you have to make MQTT broker on raspberry pi.